May 4, 2022

 Next, Appcues used Wynter’s Preference Test to find different ways to approach their hero copy.
 Together, with support from a Wynter copywriter, we tested Anand’s rewritten copy and three new approaches.

-The Preference Test gave the Appcues team fast, highly specific feedback on their messaging approach for this key portion ofthe homepage.
+The Preference Test gave the Appcues team fast, highly specific feedback on their messaging approach for this key portion of the homepage.

 The results show that Appcues’ target audience has a strong style preference.